 Aligning Objects Using Canvas Snapping

-You can use Canvas Snapping to snap objects to the center/edge of the Canvas or of other objects.
+You can use canvas snapping to snap objects to the center/edge of the Canvas or of other objects.

 Snapping lines appear as orange lines when you drag or reshape objects.
 They are vertical or horizontal lines through the edge/center of an object or the Canvas.
 Use snapping lines to align an object relative to another object.
 Or, you can align an object relative to the center/edge of a slide.

-Aligning Objects with Anchor Object
+Aligning Objects with Anchor Objects

 Sometimes, you have an object’s position set perfectly and you want to align other objects with that specific object.
 To do that, use the Alignment options and an anchor object.